Manish-Yadav77/Task-Management-App/README.md

 ## ❓ FAQs

 **Q: Does it need a backend?**
-A: No, it runs 100% on the frontend using localStorage.
+A: Yes, it includes both frontend and backend functionality.

 **Q: Can I link it to APIs later?**
 A: Yes, easily pluggable with REST/GraphQL or Firebase.